Kerubel-Abera/val-tracker-app/README.md

 ## Feedback and Contact

-If you have any feedback.
-You can contact me at kerubela1@gmail.com.
+Enjoy exploring the Valorant Tracker App and thank you for your interest!
+If you have any questions or feedback, feel free to contact me at kerubela1@gmail.com.

-Thank you for checking out my Valorant Tracker App!